BennoCrafter/CodeWizard/README.md

 # CodeWizard
 ### What is CodeWizard?
-CodWizard is a simple language-model to help a developer by programmming problems.
+CodWizard is a language model designed to assist developers with programming tasks.
-Until now its not very well, because it haven't much data.
-But i work hardly on it, to improve it.
+It is not currently very effective because it lacks sufficient data, but I am working diligently to improve it.

 ### What are the Possibilitys?